Lake Paterswoldsemeer cycle route

 15. De Lijte

-The Paterswoldsemeer has one official swimming location: De Lijte.
+The Paterswoldsemeer has one official swimming spot: De Lijte.
 In 2014, it was redesigned with a sunbathing area, a sandy beach, and a swimming jetty.
 The beach is also known among Groningen residents as the surfing beach of Haren.

 16. The Kluivingsbos

-17. Scandinavian Village Shore – Fish Forests
+17. Scandinavisch Dorp bank – Fish Forests

 18. Oude Badweg – nature-friendly zone